 1. Good hiking dogs will enjoy a Mistaya Canyon hike

-In Banff, best hikes don’t necessarily mean the hardest hikes.
+In Banff, the best hikes don’t necessarily mean the hardest hikes.
 We start our list of Banff National Park hiking trails with the Mistaya Canyon, one of several easy hikes in Banff.
 It may be on the short side for the more seasoned explorer, but it’s not to be sniffed at for good hiking dogs, who might consider it one of the best hikes Banff National Park has to offer!
 Suitable for hikers of all skill levels and located about five kilometers south of Saskatchewan Crossing, the Mistaya Canyon Trail is a scenic hike and ideal for anyone looking for Banff National Park day hikes.
 Just over a kilometer long, it features mesmerizing rock formations, rushing water, and several beautiful waterfalls.

 2. Try Tunnel Mountain Trail, one of the best hiking trails in Banff National Park with your four-legged hiking buddies

 3. Discover off-leash hiking trails including Skoki Mountain Loop Trail for hiking Canada

-If you are hoping to unleash your inner hardcore trekker and looking for the best off-leash hiking trails, this trail is the ideal choice for hiking Canada.
-Nearly 40 kilometers in length and one of the best day hikes in Banff National Park, this looped trail features stunning views of Banff National Park and a lake that is perfect for enjoying on any particularly warm days.
+If you are hoping to unleash your inner hardcore trekker and looking for the best off-leash hiking trails, this trail is the ideal choice for hiking in Canada.
+Nearly 40 kilometers in length and one of the best day hikes in Banff National Park, this looped trail features stunning views of Banff National Park and a lake that is perfect for enjoying on any particularly warm day.
 The Skoki Loop is sure to be a great day out for both you and your right-hound man.
 Don’t be surprised if any younger pups expect a helping paw to get to the finish line!

 Bear in mind the park rules for dog-friendly trails, Alberta